-So, what is occurring within companies that is creating an opportunity for such reckless and inappropriate behavior?
+So, what is occurring within companies that has created an opportunity for such reckless and inappropriate behavior?
 Is it the modeling of actions that employees see among leadership, or perhaps the absence of a corporate culture that fosters equality, education, and accountability.

 Remember a few years ago, when everyone was clamoring about “corporate culture” and its benefits to organizations and employees, as mentioned in that HBR study.
 Ideas like this really gained attention with the rise of tech start-ups that decided to take a different approach to the environment and culture they provided to their employees.
 The company gyms of the 80s-90s were replaced by gaming rooms, creativity think-tanks, and amenities that made one’s personal life as hands-off as possible.
 They built their companies around shared values, vision, and inclusiveness- and upheld it rather than just throwing words together in a vision statement.
 They did this because they realized a need for highly competent, fully-engaged, and empowered people at all levels of the organization – who were willing to put in the hours.
 They also knew that too many gatekeepers or too few opportunities to showcase one’s talent would drive their best people to the competitor.